cpp-baja-sae/datalogging/data_collector/README.md

 streaming the entire content of the file.

 ### 10 00
 Read the data format.
 Returns 4 bytes containing how many bytes long the data format description is, followed by that description.
 This file is stored as file 15 (0xF) of every datalog slot.

+### 10 01
+Read what slots are being used.
+Returns 256 bytes, each one coding the status of a corresponding slot.
+- 0x00 = unused
+- 0x01 = contains data
+- 0x02 = actively being recorded.

+### 10 02
+Starts recording data to a new slot.
+Sends 0xDD to confirm success.

+### 10 03
+Stops any current data recording.
+Sends 0xDD to confirm success.

+### 20 SS
+Delete all data contained in slot SS.
+Sends 0xDD to confirm success.

 ## Development Notes